-Before we go any further, note that a you’ll need to call a Gas Safe engineer, as the fix may require the boiler to be taken apart.
+Before we go any further, note that you’ll need to call a Gas Safe engineer, as the fix may require the boiler to be taken apart.

 The first step is to check if your Vaillant boiler has low pressure.
 Ideally, you want to see it at approximately 1.5 bar.
-If it’s hovering around the 1.5 bar mark, yet the boiler is locking out and displaying the F22 fault code, your boiler engineer will want to see if the water pressure sensor is working properly.
+If it’s hovering around the 1.5 bar mark, yet the boiler is locking out and displaying the F22 fault, your boiler engineer will want to see if the water pressure sensor is working properly.

 A faulty sensor may be sending signals to the printed circuit board (PCB) that the pressure is lower than it is, triggering the lockout sequence when it shouldn’t.
-In this case, the fix will involve replacing the water pressure sensor.
+In this case, the fix will involve replacing the sensor.

 If your boiler’s pressure has dropped below 0.5 bar, the lockout is legit — your boiler doesn’t have enough water (or pressure) to operate smoothly.

 To increase pressure, you need to add water to the system.
 But before doing this, you’ll want to check that your boiler, and any parts in the central heating system, aren’t leaking.
 If they are, the leaks could damage components inside the boiler, or even ruin plasterboards and flooring (assuming it’s a leaking copper joint).

 Get a Gas Safe engineer to check the following for leaks:

-If there are leaks, your heating engineer will fix them BEFORE topping up your boiler with water.
+If there are leaks, get a heating engineer to fix them BEFORE topping up your boiler with water.

 The next step is to top up your boiler’s pressure.
 With modern boilers, this is easy.
 Usually, you’ll find a small braided hose just underneath the boiler — this is the external filling loop.
 Opening this valve will allow water into the system.
 Simply close the valve when you’ve hit the desired reading on the pressure gauge.

 Typically, we’d expect a boiler’s pressure to be set at around 1.5 bar, but always check your manufacturer’s handbook to ensure it’s not more or less.